edlenox-q/zap-core-help-wiki/HelpUiTabsAlerts.md

 # Alerts tab #

 The Alerts tab show the [Alerts][] that have been raised in this session.
 The alerts are displayed in a tree in risk order in the left hand pane, and each node of the tree shows the total number of alerts underneath it.

 Selecting an alert with one click will display it in the right hand pane.
 Double clicking an alert will display the [Add Alert][] dialog which will allow you to change the alert details.

-Alerts can either be raised by [Automated scanning][] or manually via the [History tab][].

 ## Filtering alerts ##